thunknyc/richelieu/README.md

 For simplicity's sake, Richelieu focuses exclusively on advising _around_ functions, not _before_ and/or _after_.

+For an example of Richelieu in action, see [Henri](http://github.com/thunknyc/henri), a tracing library that can send statistics to either `*err*`, Hosted Graphite, or Datadog via `statsd`.

 ## Advice functions

 Advice functions take a function argument followed by zero or more